FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 If you get a 3 pane view, the first pane is the actual file, where you make changes, to resolve the conflicts.
 The second pane shows the changes that you made, to the file.
-The last pane shows the changes that you pulled from the original repo.
+The last pane shows the changes that you pulled from the original repository.
 Once you are satisfied with the changes, save and quit.

 Once you are done, you need to tell mercurial that you have resolved the conflicts manually.